UtrechtUniversity/MATLAB-on-HPC/Part-1-Windows10.md

 We will change some of the settings of this virtual machine, but before we do this we have to shut down the machine.

-Right click on the virtual machine and select: Shut Down
+Go to the "Docker for Windows" Icon in your Windows taskbar.

+Right-click on the Icon.

+A menu appears, click on "Quit Docker"

+In Hyper-V manager you will see that the "MobyLinuxVM" virtual machine wil shutdown.

-Right click on the virtual machine and select: Settings
+In Hyper-V manager Right click on the virtual machine and select: Settings

 A new window appears.